 Under Ms. Cochran's employment agreement, she serves as our President and Chief Executive Officer.
-Ms. Cochran's employment agreement provides for a term of four years, expiring September 11, 2015.
+Ms. Cochran's employment agreement was extended in September 2013 for three additional years, expiring September 26, 2018.

 Ms. Cochran's annual base salary and bonus compensation are set by the Board in accordance with her employment agreement.
 In 2013, she received an annual base salary of \$925,000 and an annual bonus opportunity with a target of 100% of annual base salary.
 Additionally, with respect to any of our long-term incentive plans, all grants under which are currently performance-based, Ms. Cochran's target LTPP and MSU percentages under each plan were each 148.6% of annual base salary in 2013.
-Future annual bonus and long-term incentive awards to Ms. Cochran will be set each year by the Compensation Committee.
+For 2014, Ms. Cochran's base salary was increased 3.2% to \$955,000 and her target LTPP and MSU percentages under each plan were 170% of annual base salary for 2014.
+Future annual bonus and long-term incentive awards to Ms. Cochran will be recommended by the Compensation Committee and approved by the Board of Directors.
 Ms. Cochran's employment agreement provides that any of her "incentive-based compensation" (as such term is defined in the Exchange Act) will be subject to clawback by us in the manner required by the Exchange Act, as determined by the applicable SEC rules.
 Ms. Cochran is eligible to participate in the benefit programs generally available to our senior executive officers.